Emaar Properties: 2006–present

 The Dubai Mall officially opened in 2008, and Burj Khalifa in 2010.
-Despite a collapse in the real estate market in 2009, Emaar reported that Burj Khalifa had reached 80 percent occupancy by fall 2012.
 By 2014, Emaar was holding over $11.4 billion in real estate investments.
+In 2007, the company was majority-owned by Dubai's government.
 In 2009, John Laing Homes, a subsidiary of Emaar Properties which was acquired in 2006, filed for Chapter 11 bankruptcy protection in the US Court for the District of Delaware.

 In July 2010, American businessman Lionel Lombard filed a lawsuit against Emaar Properties and its Chairman Mohamed Alabbar in a California federal court alleging he was wrongfully imprisoned and tortured because he had spoken up on behalf of Emaar foreign workers.
 The case was dismissed in November 2010 by Lombard.

 In September 2012, Emaar launched the Address BLVD, a luxurious 72 storey hotel and hotel serviced apartment project in Downtown Burj Dubai adjacent to the Dubai Mall.
 In 2014, Emaar Properties announced plans to sell shares of its malls and retail business to the public.
-The IPO is one of the largest in the region since the global financial crisis.
+The IPO was one of the largest in the region since the 2008 financial crisis.
 Emaar Malls Group became a publicly traded company on the Dubai Financial Market in October 2014.
 Closing at 3.25 dirhams with approximately 535 million shares traded, the IPO was the largest in Dubai since 2007.
 Also in 2014, Emaar opened the world's highest observation deck, At the Top, Burj Khalifa SKY.
 The highest man-made vantage point sits 555 metres up on the 148th floor of Burj Khalifa.

-Emaar celebrated the New Year with the world's most watched NYE celebration for 2015.
-According to Guinness World Records, Emaar won the title of the "Largest LED-Illuminated Façade" on the world's tallest man made structure" during the NYE celebrations.
+Emaar marked the new year with the world's most watched New Year's Eve (NYE) celebration for 2015.
+According to Guinness World Records, Emaar oversaw the "Largest LED-Illuminated Façade" on the world's tallest man made structure" during the NYE celebrations.
 The record-setting display consisted of 70,000 LED panels that flashed coloured lights and projections of the country's leaders and other images on the Burj Khalifa.
 Emaar reported a 16 percent rise in second-quarter net profit for 2015, and that it has a land bank of over 235 million square metres.